 As a postgraduate student, your training will be intimately linked with research activities.
-You can take advantage of our collaborative links with industry through our Advanced Catalysis for Sustainability Lab and the Key Centre for Polymers and Colloids.
+You can take advantage of our collaborative links with industry through our Key Centre for Polymers and Colloids.

 Research degrees in chemistry are offered by members of our academic staff in all areas of contemporary chemistry, including: